Menu

 BEST FOR: Paddling the gorge; short walks; waterfalls and swimming if you don’t mind freshwater crocs; Aboriginal history and culture

-Severely damaged in the 2023 floods, Boodjamulla is an outback oasis.
+Severely damaged in the 2023 floods but steadily recovering, Boodjamulla is an outback oasis.

-The surrounding countryside is fairly flat and dry, and then suddenly you reach Lawn Hill Gorge and this tropical wonderland opens up.
+The surrounding countryside is fairly flat and dry, and then you suddenly hit Lawn Hill Gorge and this vibrant, tropical wonderland opens up before you.

-The husband had long wanted to explore Boodjamulla (having read about it in the days when 4WD magazines were your only source of information).
+The husband had long wanted to explore Boodjamulla, having read about it back in the days when 4WD magazines were your only source of travel information.

-Initially, we were a little underwhelmed, perhaps expecting something as grand as Carnarvon Gorge.
-The gorge is indeed much smaller but Boodjamulla is still a beautiful little slice of God’s earth that’s well worth visiting for a few days.
+To be honest, we were actually a little underwhelmed when we first arrived, perhaps expecting something as grand as Carnarvon Gorge.
+While the gorge itself is much smaller, Boodjamulla is a beautiful little slice of God’s earth that is well worth visiting for a few days.

 5. BLADENSBURG NATIONAL PARK